It’s a vegan lasagna! I’m sure Italians would kill me for putting vegan and lasagna in the same sentence. But so be it.

 You can make carrot ribbons using a vegetable peeler, or you can shred the carrot with a grater.
 Partially cook the zucchini and carrot in a pan over low to medium heat with 1 teaspoon of olive oil.
 Set them aside on a dish and use the same pan to cook the spinach.
 Get it wilted and soft, but don’t over cook it.
 It should still be bright green.
 If you want to use frozen spinach, just make sure you thaw and drain out the water.

 Once all your ingredients are prepped and ready, use a deep 8″ x 8″ glass baking dish to assemble the lasagna in.
 Lightly coat the inside of the dish with 1 tablespoon of olive oil using your hand.

 The lasagna can be assembled however you want, but here’s what I did:

-8) Add another noodle layer, turning the noodles the opposite direction from the first layer.
+Then add another noodle layer, turning the noodles the opposite direction from the first layer.

-12) Pour the remaining white sauce evenly over top
+Pour the remaining béchamel evenly over top.